oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

   - If you have installed taktuk and want to use it to manage cpusets then give the full command path (with your options except "-m" and "-o" and "-c").
-    You don t also have to give any taktuk command.
+    You don't also have to give any taktuk command.(taktuk version must be >= 3.6)
     ::

       TAKTUK_CMD="/usr/bin/taktuk -s"